Oscars 2022: Who is hosting the Oscars, what channel is the Oscars on, how to watch Oscars in the UK

-It’s almost time for the most important night in the film calendar, with the 94th Academy Awards set to take place in Hollywood this weekend.
+Fans of cinema, get ready for the most important night in the film calendar – the 94th Academy Awards set to take place in Hollywood this weekend.

 After a pandemic interrupted ceremony last year, cinema’s finest are set to walk the red carpet again at the star studded event to compete for the most coveted awards in the industry.